-The annual return from 2017 to 2018 on the market value of assets was approximately 7.2% and the annual return from that same period on the actuarial value of assets was 7.5%.
-The return on the actuarial value of assets of greater than the assumed return rate of 7.25% reflects the five-year "smoothing" of gains and losses at work in the asset valuation method; for instance, in 2015 not all the losses were recognized at one time in the actuarial value of assets.
-The net result of the losses from 2015, 2016 (when compared to the investment return assumption of 7.75%) and 2018, along with the gains from 2014 and 2017 recognized in this valuation, is an overall gain on the actuarial value of assets measured from last year to this year (a return of 7.5% versus the assumed return of 7.25%).
+The annual return from 2018 to 2019 on the market value of assets was approximately 8.1% and the annual return from that same period on the actuarial value of assets was 6.6%.
+The return on the actuarial value of assets of less than the assumed return rate of 7.25% reflects the five-year "smoothing" of gains and losses at work in the asset valuation method; for instance, in 2016 not all the losses were recognized at one time in the actuarial value of assets and likewise, for this valuation, not all of the 2017 gains have been recognized in the actuarial value of assets.
+The net result of the losses from 2016 (when compared to the investment return assumption of 7.75%) and 2018, along with the gains from 2017 and 2019 recognized in this valuation, is an overall loss on the actuarial value of assets measured from last year to this year (a return of 6.6% versus the assumed return of 7.25%).